 Derivative transactions include swaps, swaptions, Treasury futures and "to-be-announced" securities ("TBAs").
 Swaps and swaptions are entered into by the Company solely for interest rate risk management purposes.
-TBAs and treasury futures are used for duration risk and basis risk management purposes.
+TBAs and Treasury futures are used to manage duration risk and basis risk.
 The decision of whether or not a given transaction/position (or portion thereof) is economically hedged is made on a case-by-case basis, based on the risks involved and other factors as determined by senior management, including restrictions imposed by the Code on REITs.
 In determining whether to economically hedge a risk, the Company may consider whether other assets, liabilities, firm commitments and anticipated transactions already offset or reduce the risk.
 All transactions undertaken as economic hedges are entered into with a view towards minimizing the potential for economic losses that could be incurred by the Company.
 Generally, derivatives entered into are not intended to qualify as hedges under GAAP, unless specifically stated otherwise.

-The Company's derivative financial instruments contain credit risk to the extent that its bank counterparties may be unable to meet the terms of the agreements.
-The Company reduces such risk by limiting its counterparties to major financial institutions.
-In addition, the potential risk of loss with any one party resulting from this type of credit risk is monitored.
-Finally, the Company's interest rate swaps are required to be cleared on an exchange, which further mitigates, but does not eliminate, credit risk.
-Management does not expect any material losses as a result of default by other parties.
+Derivative financial instruments could expose the Company to counterparty risk if the Company's counterparties become unable to satisfy their respective obligations under the terms of these instruments.
+The Company reduces, but does not eliminate, its exposure to counterparty risk by limiting its counterparties to major financial institutions.
+In addition, the potential risk of loss with any one counterparty is monitored by the Company.
+Finally, the Company's interest rate swaps are required to be cleared on an exchange, which further mitigates, but does not eliminate, the Company's exposure to counterparty risk.